martakarass/tester/README.md

 # tester

-The goal of tester is to ...
+The goal of tester is to ... foo

 ## Installation